vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 radioactive isotope carbon-14?

 269
-76: See [105] for a short article summarizing the various challenges.
-Pros and cons are listed separately for PV and ST in Section 15.4.8 and Section 15.5.3, respectively.
-77:
-as it also is for solar power, which does not mean solar power is cheap

 270
-3. How many neutrons does the isotope
-56 Fe contain?
+3. How many neutrons does the isotope 56 Fe contain?
 4. Use the information in the boxes for 12C and 13C in Figure 15.4 to determine the weighted composite mass of a natural blend of carbon-showing work-and compare this to the number in the left-most box for carbon in the same figure.
 5. In Figure 15.4, what are the only mass numbers, A, for which no stable nuclei exist?